peachdocs/docs/en-US/intro/installation.md

 Since we haven't had binary distribution yet, you have to know how to install and setup [Go](https://golang.org/) environment to get started with.

+## From Binary

+You can download binaries of latest release on [GitHub](https://github.com/peachdocs/peach/releases).

 ## From Source Code

 Install from source code requires you have setup [Go](https://golang.org/) environment and set `$GOPATH` variable correctly.